aregsar/aregcode/blog/2020/gettting-started-with-dotnet-5/index.md

 Here I have added a Print function which is called from the Print statement above it.

-Run the program and the see the output is unchanged.
+Run the program and the see that the output is unchanged.

-You can also add top level classes to the file and then instantiate and call class methods in the top level statements.
+You can also add top level classes to the file and then instantiate the class and call class methods in the top level statements.

 How about adding command line arguments to our program to change the output text or print multiple text lines?